ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 ## Scale Resources

-The _Scale Resources_ panel shows the current size and resource allocation for your service.
-You can manage resources available to your service by adjusting the individual resources.
+The _Scale Resources_ panel shows the current size and resource allocation for your deployment.
+You can manage resources available to your deployment by adjusting the groups of resources.

 Resources that are unable to be scaled are greyed out.
 They are present for informational purposes only.
 {: .tip}